 - 2 large egg whites, at room temperature

 - 60g icing sugar (1/2 cup), for coating

-- Preheat the oven to 160°C/320°F and line the baking sheet with baking paper.
+- Preheat oven to 160°C (320°F).
+Prepare the baking sheet (preferably light coloured) by lining with baking paper.

-- Bake in the oven for 10-12 minutes or until the tops are cracked and bottoms are just barely golden, but are still slightly soft when pressed.
-Remove the cookies from the oven and allow them to cool for 5 minutes then transfer to a wire cooling rack to cool completely.
+- Bake for 12-14 minutes until tops are cracked and bottoms are just barely golden.
+Remove from the oven and let cool on the sheet for a few minutes.
+Dust with some more icing sugar then transfer to cooling rack to cool completely.